 If the restore fails, then the 'VSAM special considerations' section of the FDR manual will assist.

-If you record all updates to a VSAM file in a seperate log, and timestamp those updates, then you can use a technique called 'Forward Recovery' to get the file back to any point in time.
+If you record all updates to a VSAM file in a separate log, and timestamp those updates, then you can use a technique called 'Forward Recovery' to get the file back to any point in time.
 CICS, the IBM transaction monitor, records transaction logs.
 If you use raw VSAM and want to recover to a point in time, you may need a third party product to provide logging facilities.
 The basic requirements for VSAM forward recovery are -

 A Recovery Point, which is a time at which you took a full backup of all your VSAM datasets using one of the techniques above.
 This provides you with a backup copy of the whole file, which you should take at regular intervals, daily or possibly weekly.

 A Journal, which is a chronologically ordered list of all the changes made to datasets since a Recovery Point.
 The Journals (or Logs) will only contain updates made to the file.
 You can write CICS journals to disk or tape, and write to a single file, or flip between files.
 Single files are easier to maintain, but will fill up quickly if there is a lot of update activity.
 Journal management is used to keep track of multiple files, and present them to the recovery program in the right order.

 Forward recovery is a two stage process.
 First the dataset is backed out to the position it was in at the recovery point by restoring backup copies.
 Secondly all dataset changes that have been journalled since the recovery point are applied.

 The name CICSVR is a bit misleading, as the product works independently of CICS.
 It can recover KSDS, ESDS and RRDS files.
 You use an ISPF interface to select the datasets you want to recover, then create the recovery jobs.

 If the VSAM file was backed up using DFHSM, then CICSVR will use DFHSM to get the file back to the recovery point.